 Our employer partners rank Rensselaer among the best schools in the country to fulfill their recruiting needs.

 Top of Class

-The shift in the academic calendar to include a summer semester at Rensselaer provides employers with the opportunity to select from a larger pool of rising juniors who are seeking full-time opportunities during their fall or spring semester.
+The restructuring of the academic calendar to include a summer semester provides employers with the opportunity to select from a larger pool of rising juniors who are seeking full-time opportunities during their fall or spring semester.

 Students participating in The Arch receive an exceptional educational experience during this pivotal time in their life.
 The advanced academic calendar allows them to focus on specialized skills and experiences that enhance their professional portfolio.

 Rensselaer values its relationships with companies and organizations.
 The Center for Career and Professional Development supports this by helping to develop relationships between students and employers for a wide range of employment opportunities.